 When you said “yes” to being a Christian, this was not merely an invitation into a religion.
 It was an open door for a life-changing relationship.
 God desires to spend time with you and have fellowship with you.

 He wants to communicate with you on a deep level.
 He wants you to run to Him as your Father, friend, counselor, and advocate.
 It is His desire to be so close to you that every time you are overwhelmed or conflicted in your thoughts, He is your first resource.

-When we have an intimate relationship with Him, He can give us insight and wisdom on how to be successful in every situation.
+When we have an intimate relationship with Him, He can give us insight and wisdom for our breakthrough in every situation.
 He can give us the strategy to overcome difficult people and the loving embrace to mourn when things don’t go according to our plan.

 “…it is in His presence that you will find the answer.”